 *When buying ERP software, a mid-sized trade will invest $8545 per user, large businesses will invest $7260 per user and small businesses will invest $7145 per user.

-(2) How can ERP Maintenance cost be reduced?
+(2) How can ERP Maintenance costs be reduced?

-Planning early, turnkey system, considering upgrading and going remote can help decrease maintenance costs.
+Planning an early, turnkey system, considering upgrading and going remote can help decrease maintenance costs.